All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How old do you need to be to start peptide therapy?

 Peptide therapy is generally prescribed for adults.
 Most providers require patients to be at least 18 years old.
-Growth hormone peptides are particularly inappropriate for younger individuals whose natural GH levels are already elevated.
+Growth hormone peptides are particularly inappropriate for younger individuals whose natural GH levels are already improved.
 Your provider will assess your age and health status.

 Do I need blood work before starting peptides?